 I was ready to leave my life of a stressed yoga instructor in Miami.
 Miami is a really fun city but does not fit my taste for narrow alleys, cute cafes, farmer’s markets and nature proximity.

 I was done being woken up in the middle of the night by trucks.
 I was done sitting in traffic praying I’d make it in time to teach my class.
-I was done parking through valets, done with anonymous elevators and 30 story buildings.
+I was done parking through valets, B0A5269done with anonymous elevators and 30 story buildings.
 Most importantly, it was becoming apparent that I was trying to teach people the one thing I needed the most: how to de-stress and stay positive.

 I was done.